 - and the rise of nation states.
 The course provides regional and historical context for such topics as women's rights in Islam, the Israeli-Palestinian conflict, Islamism, the Iranian Revolution, and the Arab Spring. - HIS 182 History of the Israeli-Palestinian Conflict (4) An intensive study of the historical roots and contemporary realities of the Arab-Israeli conflict. - HIS 184 History of Christianity in Asia (4) An overview of the history of Christian movements in India, China, Korea and Japan.
 This includes a discussion of ancient Christian presence in Asia, along with the role of Catholic and Protestant missionaries and indigenous agents in the emergence of an Asian Church. - HIS 185 Imperialism and Independence (4) Prerequisites: HIS 010.
 An exploration of the ideology and politics of British imperialism during the nineteenth and twentieth centuries, along with "anti-imperial" movements in Asia, Africa and the Middle East.
 Special attention is given to cultural, religious and intellectual responses to colonial modernity by non-Western peoples. - HIS 186 Modern South Asia (4) An exploration of Mughal, East India Company, and British rule in South Asia, and the evolution of Islamic, Hindu and secular nationalism.
 The course features the career and philosophy of Mohandas K. Gandhi as a reconciler of difference and a voice of anti-colonial resistance. - HIS 187 Women in Asian History (4) This course explores how notions of gender have evolved in India, China and parts of southeast Asia since the 19th century.
 It examines cultural values have defined the roles of men and women and how those values came to be re-evaluated through Asia's encounter with the West. - HIS 188 Women in the Middle East (4) This course compares the portrayal of women in Islamic texts with the lived experience of women in the Middle East and explores the rise of feminist movements as a part of modern anti-imperialist and nation building projects.
 The course engages with debates about the potential for "Islamic" and "western" feminisms to empower and oppress women and challenges the assumption that culture and religion, rather than politics and economics, are more determinative for women in the Middle East. - HIS 190 Internship (4-8) Supervised field work in historical societies, government, business, and related areas in Santa Barbara or San Francisco. - HIS 195 Topics in History (4) A seminar class that focuses on a selected subject.
 Sample topics include the American West, Church/State relations in Latin America, the Black Death, the Enlightenment, and the Jewish question in European history.
-The course may be repeated if the topic of concentration changes. - HIS 195 History of the Body in Medieval and Early Modern Europe (4) This course examines a selection of themes concerning the history of the body in Western Europe from the Middle Ages to the end of the 19th century.
-We will focus particularly on the body and social identity (e.g., dress, cleanliness, and eating), the religious significance of the body (e.g., saints' bodies, religious violence, and "holy anorexia") and the changing definitions and perceptions of bodily impairment (e.g., the treatment of the elderly and blindness). - HIS 195 History of the Body in Medieval and Early Modern Europe (4) This course examines a selection of themes concerning the history of the body in Western Europe from the Middle Ages to the end of the 19th century.
-We will focus particularly on the body and social identity (e.g., dress, cleanliness, and eating), the religious significance of the body (e.g., saints' bodies, religious violence, and "holy anorexia") and the changing definitions and perceptions of bodily impairment (e.g., the treatment of the elderly and blindness).
+The course may be repeated if the topic of concentration changes. - HIS 196 History of the Body in Medieval and Early Modern Europe (4) This course examines a selection of themes concerning the history of the body in Western Europe from the Middle Ages to the end of the 19th century.
+We will focus particularly on the body and social identity (e.g., dress, cleanliness, and eating), the religious significance of the body (e.g., saints' bodies, religious violence, and "holy anorexia") and the changing definitions and perceptions of bodily impairment (e.g., the treatment of the elderly and blindness). - HIS 198 Senior Research Seminar (4) Prerequisite: Junior standing and HIS 1.
+Guided research on a problem of historical interest.
+Culminates in a major paper.